Suguna Vilasa Sabha: History

 The Suguna Vilasa Sabha was established in Madras as a theatre company in the year 1891 in a house in Georgetown.
 In 1902, the Sabha moved to the Victoria Public Hall from where it functioned from 1902 to 1936, when it moved to Mount Road.
 In 1945, the Sabha built its own theatre, the New Theatre.
 As stage dramas began to decline after the Second World War, the Sabha transformed into a social club.

 In the beginning the sabha was housed in Vijayanagaram Maharajas’s High School in George Town, free of rent.
 In 1896 it rented a premise in Thambu Chetty Street.
-In 1902 the Sabha moved to Victoria Public Hall.
+Chennai Kodaivallal Rajah Sir Savalai Ramasami Mudaliar.,kt.,CIE was the first President of Suguna Vilasa Sabha and he was instrumental in the growth of the Sabha.In 1902 the Sabha moved to Victoria Public Hall.
 It was there the Sabha expanded its activities and provided additional recreational amenities like Tennis, Billiards, Table Tennis and other games besides staging many Dramas.
 The need for acquiring a Building of its own was felt and the present site was purchased.

 Under the past president, M. A. M. Ramaswamy, the Sabha has been expanding steadily as one of the oldest and premier clubs in the city.